emindonmeztr/ReverseColussiGui/README.md

 # ReverseColussiGui
 # C# form application about Reverse Colussi string matching algorithm.
 # Main features
-refinement of the Boyer-Moore algorithm;
+refinement of the Boyer-Moore algorithm

-partitions the set of pattern positions into two disjoint subsets;
+partitions the set of pattern positions into two disjoint subsets

-preprocessing phase in O(m2) time and O(msigma) space;
+preprocessing phase in O(m2) time and O(msigma) space

 searching phase in O(n) time complexity;

 2n text character comparisons in the worst case.

 The character comparisons are done using a specific order given by a table h.

 # Description